 What Is the COMPASS Writing Test?

 A computerized, customizable package of untimed tests, the COMPASS is both diagnostic and evaluative in nature.
-Moreover, there are no pass or fail criteria for COMPASS tests.
+Moreover, there are no pass or fail criteria forthis exam.
 The Writing part of COMPASS testing includes three different tests as follows:

-The COMPASS Writing Skills placement test aids institutions to determine whether students can handle entry-level college courses with writing loads, for example, a writing course, or will need preparation programs for completing such courses.
+The Writing Skills placement test aids institutions to determine whether students can handle entry-level college courses with writing loads (for example, a writing course) or will need preparation programs for completing such courses.
 During the test, students are provided with multiple-choice questions, from the following areas:

 The questions expect students to demonstrate their skills in grammar, rhetoric and usage, and also correct any errors.
 You can find sample questions at: http://www.act.org/compass/sample/write-s.html

 As the COMPASS tests help the colleges analyze and understand each student's levels and skills, it is possible for each student to join courses that befit their current skills.
-Thus, the ACT COMPASS testing is a measure that can help you change your future.
-As there is a diagnostic test also administered, COMPASS Writing tests help foresee any issues in your course, and be prepared for it by taking up extra/supporting programs for specific writing areas.
+Thus, this exam is a measure that can help you change your future.
+As a diagnostic test also administered, the Writing tests help in foreseeing any issues in your course and then suggest any extra/supporting programs for specific writing areas.

-Thus, if you are planning to join a higher education institute in the country, it is important that you learn in advance about the COMPASS tests, including the Writing tests.
-Even if you are not interested in taking up a writing program at college, the COMPASS Writing tests may be critical to you, as they help administrators decide your college-readiness for the program that you are interested in.
+Thus, if you are planning to join a higher education institute in the country, it is important that you learn in advance about the COMPASS, including the Writing tests.
+Even if you are not interested in taking up a writing program at college, these tests may be critical to you, as they help administrators decide your college-readiness for the program that you are interested in.